zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/22-create-repo2.png " ")

-  Go to shell and run `./setObjectStoreNamespace.sh` with this value For example `./setObjectStoreNamespace.sh msdataworkshop.user1/msdataworkshop`
+  Go to cloud shell and run `./addOCIRInfo.sh` with the namespace and repository name as arguments.
+  For example `./addOCIRInfo.sh axkcsk2aiatb msdataworkshop.user1/msdataworkshop`

 3. You will now create the Auth key by going back to the User Settings page.
 Click the Profile icon in the top-right corner of the Console and select **User Settings**.